AdamFryDevelopment/adam-fry-docs/documentation_with_read_the_docs/using_github_for_version_control.rst

 Publish branch
 --------------
-Once changes are committed, they can be published to our github repo.
+Once changes are committed, they can be published to a new github repo.
+Click the publish branch button.
+You will be prompted to sign into your github account.
+Follow the prompts to sign in and generate a github repo to push to.